kiegroup/git-backporting/README.md

 | NPM package | @kie/git-backporting     | @lampajr/bper                  |
 | CLI tool    | git-backporting          | bper                           |

-So everytime you would use older version keep in mind of these changes.
+So everytime you would use older version keep in mind that these changes are madnatory to make the tool working.

-> **REMARK**: since from capabilities point of view `v3.1.1` and `v4.0.0` are equivalent we would recommend to directly start using `v4`.
+> **NOTE**: Versions `v3.1.1` and `v4.0.0` offer identical features; the only distinction lies in the project's renaming and organization movement.

 ## Development